hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 SELECT *
 FROM account a
 WHERE NOT EXISTS (
-  SELECT 1 FROM branch b WHERE b.id = a.branch_id and b.region = 'SOUTH'
+  SELECT 1 FROM branch b WHERE b.id = a.branch_id AND b.region = 'SOUTH'
 )
 ```